The Conservation Committee is a group of CoNPS volunteers who advocate for the native plants of Colorado by:

 4. Writing articles for our Conservation Corner column in Aquilegia, CoNPS' quarterly newsletter.

 5. Serving as a clearinghouse of conservation issues for our society chapters.

-6) We promote and encourage our members to participate in native plant conservation projects run by our conservation partner agencies .
+6. Promoting and encouraging our members to participate in native plant conservation projects run by our conservation partner agencies .
 The Rare Plant Monitoring Stewards Program which is run by the Denver Botanic Gardens, the Adopt-a-rare plant program run by the Colorado Natural Heritage Program and the Natural Areas Volunteer Stewards Program run by the Colorado Natural Areas Program.